Geeks in Phoenix

 cleanmgr /sageset:n

-/sageset:n - This switch displays the Disk Cleanup settings dialog box and creates a registry key to store the settings you select.
+/sageset:n - This switch displays the Disk Cleanup settings dialog box and creates a registry key to store your selected settings.
 The n value is stored in the registry and allows you to specify different tasks for Disk Cleanup to run.
 The n value can be any integer value from 0 to 65535.
 To get all the available options when using the /sageset switch, you may need to specify the drive letter that contains the Windows installation.

 cleanmgr /sagerun:n